sp-hash/TeamBlackMiner/VERTCOIN.md

 **start_vtc+zil.bat** uses miningpoolhub.

-Change it if you want to use another pool.
+Change it if you want to use another pool and remember your Zil and Vertcoin wallet.